KesseNones/LmaoProgrammingLanguage/README.md

 - i128
 	- A signed one hundred and twenty eight bit integer.
 	- Ranges from -2^127 to 2^127 - 1 or `-170141183460469231731687303715884105728` to `170141183460469231731687303715884105727`.
 	- To push an i128 to the stack, type out an integer and concatenate its data type like so: `999888777666555444333222111000i128`.
 	- Such a colossal number is rarely needed but it's nice to have.

+Unsigned Integers:
+- usize
+	- An unsigned integer optimized to the word size of the given machine's CPU architecture.
+On most modern machines, usize would be an unsigned 64 bit integer but earlier systems might have it be an unsigned 32 bit integer.
+	- Thus, on modern systems, usize ranges from 0 to 2^32 - 1 or `0` to `18446744073709551615`.
+	- To push a usize to the stack, simply type a positive whole number (integer) in the given range like so: `2319usize`.
+Unlike isize, usize is not the default integer to be interpreted so you have to explicitly say that the value being pushed is a usize, as demonstrated.
+- u8
+	- An unsigned eight bit integer.
+	- Ranges from 0 to 2^8 - 1 or `0` to `255`.
+	- To push a u8 to the stack, you write an integer in the given range and indicate clearly that it's a u8 like so: `225u8`.
+- u16
+	- An unsigned sixteen bit integer.
+	- Ranges from 0 to 2^16 - 1 or `0` to `65535`.
+	- To push a u16 to the stack, type out a positive integer and concatenate its data type like so: `49999u16`.
+- u32
+	- An usigned thirty two bit integer.
+	- Ranges from 0 to 2^32 - 1 or `0` to `4294967295`
+	- To push a u32 to the stack, type out a positive integer and concatenate its data type like so: `3297486222u32`.
+- u64
+	- An unsigned sixty four bit integer.
+	- Ranges from 0 to 2^64 - 1 or `0` to `18446744073709551615`.
+	- To push a u64 to the stack, type out an integer and concatenate its data type like so: `5040u64`.
+- u128
+	- An unsigned one hundred and twenty eight bit integer.
+	- Ranges from 0 to 2^128 - 1 or `0` to `340282366920938463463374607431768211455`.
+	- To push an i128 to the stack, type out an integer and concatenate its data type like so: `999888777666555444333222111000i128`.
+	- Such a colossal number is rarely needed but it's nice to have.